SPARC-FAIR-Codeathon/2025-team-D/README.md

 - **Access these capabilities during dataset or model development**
 - **Enable non-technical users** to contribute or rapidly prototype new features

 Implementing any of the above requires expert software engineers familiar with the SPARC codebase.
-Changes necessitate taking the portal offline, updating the codebase, performing testing and review, and redeploying—causing significant disruption to the SPARC community.
+Changes necessitate taking the portal offline, updating the codebase, performing testing and review, and redeploying—causing significant overhead to the SPARC community.

 ## Our solution - sparc-plugins